VengadeshProgrammer/samsung-2025/README.md

 In my **live demo video**, I demonstrate how SessionHalt blocks all three in real time.

+⚠️ Important Note:

+In my project, I did not develop or use real malware that steals or injects session IDs.
+Instead, I created ethical Chrome extensions that replicate malware behavior in a safe, sandboxed environment.
+To simulate attacks inside my demo site, I intentionally relaxed the CSP (Content Security Policy) and inserted a <script> tag that allows controlled script injection — solely for testing and demonstration purposes.

 Despite not having two identical devices for precise benchmarking, I achieved **high accuracy** using real-world logic.
 SessionHalt checks fingerprinting functions directly — making it **very difficult to bypass** without rewriting an entire browser.